infracost/actions/examples/multi-project/README.md

         uses: infracost/actions/comment@v1
         with:
           path: /tmp/infracost.json
           behavior: update # Create a single comment and update it.
-The "quietest" option.
+See https://github.com/infracost/actions/tree/master/comment for other options
 ```
 [//]: <> (END EXAMPLE)